Video Analysis

 Approach 2: vidicant

-process_image(path) -> dictandprocess_video(path, opts) -> dictPython callables, convertingcv::Matto numpy arrays at the boundary.
-An interface-based design (IImageLoader/IVideoLoader) provides clean abstraction over the processing pipeline.
-A CLI wraps the Python API for batch runs with glob patterns and per-file JSON output. - What worked: The C++/Python boundary design is clean — pybind11 bindings expose only high-level functions, not internal OpenCV types.
+ImageMetrics/VideoMetrics) and utilizes an internal cache inImageHandlerto prevent redundant I/O. pybind11 binds the C++ core asprocess_image(path) -> dictandprocess_video(path) -> dictPython callables, converting types seamlessly.
+An interface-based design (IImageLoader/IVideoLoader) abstracts the media pipeline.
+A CLI wraps the Python API for batch runs and JSON output. - What worked: The C++/Python boundary design is clean — pybind11 bindings expose only high-level functions, not internal OpenCV types.
 Python callers never handle

 cv::Matdirectly; the binding layer converts to dicts and numpy arrays with C++ exceptions mapped to Python exceptions.
 This produces a Python package with native performance that integrates naturally into ML preprocessing pipelines.
-The interface-based design makes it straightforward to swap or extend extractors without changing the pipeline contract. - Bottlenecks & Limitations: IO-bound video decoding dominates (60%+ of wall-clock time for 1080p video) due to sequential file-based decoding and redundant reopens across multiple analysis passes.
-Heuristic detectors (blur, motion) require per-dataset threshold calibration — defaults tuned for professional video incorrectly flag most smartphone footage.
-ABI compatibility across platforms requires careful OpenCV version pinning and static linking.
+The interface-based design makes it straightforward to swap or extend extractors without changing the pipeline contract. - Bottlenecks & Limitations: Video decoding is CPU/IO-bound but has been optimized by implementing single-pass metric aggregation and caching.
+Remaining limitations include the need for per-dataset calibration for heuristic thresholds (e.g. blur or scene changes) and the necessity of static linking/OpenCV version pinning to maintain cross-platform ABI compatibility.

 - Production gaps: Integrate with cloud object stores (S3/GCS) for input/output; add worker autoscaling (Kubernetes HPA on queue depth); build a calibration suite for threshold tuning per-dataset; and for on-prem deployments, enable native acceleration (FFmpeg hardware decoders, CUDA where available).